12 Best Things To Do in Paros, Greece

 Where to Stay: John’s Rooms & Studios

 Sunset in Parikia

 Best place in town for sunset: Lochagou Kourtinou

 Paros, see you soon!

 Where to stay in Paros, Greece

-John’s Rooms & Studios (The owner was very helpful and generous.
-We got a free upgrade on our room and the hotel is very close to all the main sights.)
+John’s Rooms & Studios (The owner is very helpful and generous.
+I got a free upgrade on my room and the hotel is very close to all the main sights.)